 To achieve this goal of knowing ‘how much’, each individual’s attention has to be turned inwards.
 No teacher can do this part of the process.
 Unless the brain and sensory being is directly involved in the experience of stretching, it will not be effective.
 The most important questions for the acquisition of flexibility: What does that feel like; where do you feel it; and how can you relax further into it?

 Only an individual can answer that question and—critically—determine the time it takes to relax into the beginning of a stretch; the most effective contraction time, and how long to spend in the re-stretch.
 Each will unique to the individual.
 It can only be experienced, then learned, by each person individually; it cannot be reduced to a formula of number of seconds, or number of reps, or percentage of maximum strength in the contraction.
 This does not come naturally to anyone with a ’sets and reps’ approach.

 As an aside, this is the hardest point to get across: there is no formula for adults; only an approach.
 If it were easy, everyone would be doing it!
 This uniqueness of response is also the reason why the research into stretching has provided so little illumination: all modern research relies on statistical analysis of groups.
-Such research has nothing to say about the individuals comprising such groups.
+Such research has nothing to say about any particular individuals comprising such groups (and of course whether you are in group A or B!).
+In other words, a statistical approach has literally nothing useful to say here.
 Our method begins, and stays with, each individual.